Blendify/blender-manual/trunk/blender_docs/manual/physics/fluid/types/fluid_object.rst

    Blender uses the orientation of the Surface Normals to determine what is "inside of" the Fluid object and what is "outside".
 You want all of the normals to face *outside* (in *Edit Mode*, use :kbd:`Ctrl-N` or press :kbd:`Spacebar` and choose :menuselection:`Edit --> Normals --> Calculate Outside`).
-   If the normals face the wrong way, you will be rewarded with a "gigantic flood of water" because Blender will think that the volume of the object is outside of its mesh!
-This applies regardless of the *Volume init* type setting.
+   If the normals face the wrong way, you will be rewarded with a "gigantic flood of water", because Blender will think that the volume of the object is outside of its mesh!
+   This applies regardless of the *Volume initialization* type setting.